The Content Dashboard shows an overview of the following:

 Content List

-The Content List view shows each content item that is successfully processed for tracking.
+The Content List view shows each content item processed for tracking.
 The content list also displays associated sections next to content items, which helps you create filters to refine sections.

 You can filter and save Content views for frequent use.
 Saved filters are shown in the All Content menu.
 You also can reprocess the content.